muses-code-js/js-xmas-edition/instructions/level1.md

   Everything works good now, just 1 more tiny thing - did you notice that when we choose to stay on this page and write another letter our form stays filled in?
-We can easily fix it by reseting the form when we have no errors.
+We can easily fix it by resetting the form when we have no errors.
   TODO: Get our form element from the page and use `reset` method on it.
   TODO: last step - you can delete `console.log('Success');` now.